 How to Use the Number Order Puzzles

 These puzzles are pretty straight-forward.
+You can include them in any of your fall activities for preschoolers.
 Just put the strips in order using the pictures on each piece as a guide.

 Here are a few suggestions or tips for doing number order puzzles with your preschoolers: